youzarsiph/wagtail-tw-blocks/README.md

 ---

-## Key features

-- **Modern design:** Tailwind CSS + daisyUI styling for clean, responsive layouts.
-- **Multiple themes:** All daisyUI themes included, with easy customization.
-- **CI/CD:** GitHub Actions pipelines for automated testing and deployment.
-- **Dependency management:** Poetry for reproducible, maintainable installs.
-- **Code formatting:** Black for consistent, automatic formatting.
-- **Linting:** Ruff for fast, comprehensive linting.
-- **Testing:** Django test runner for unit and integration tests.
-- **Starter configs:** `.gitignore`, `pyproject.toml`, and other essentials included.

----

 ## Extending

-You can easily extend or customize the provided blocks by subclassing them.
+You can easily extend or customize the provided blocks by sub-classing them.
 For example, to create a custom alert block with additional styles:

 ```python
 from wagtail_blocks import blocks